 In Norway and most of the European countries, precipitation has been measured with tipping buckets in numerous cities from years to decades.
-Moreover, climate projection at daily resolution for future precipitation and temperature from the EURO-CORDEX project are available at $1 \times 1$ km spatial resolution in Norway (Dyrrdal et al., 2018) and $12 \times 12$ km resolution in France (Jacob et al., 2014).
-Consequently, the use of such data by urban hydrologists to assess the resilience of GI solutions to face climate change is conditioned by the possibility to downscale them to a sub-hourly resolution.

-Downscaling includes two families of methods: Dynamical downscaling and Statistical downscaling (Benestad, 2016).
-Dynamical downscaling methods use physically based equations, and are usually computationally expensive specially to obtain high resolution data.
-Statistical downscaling consists in improving the resolution of data based on statistical properties observed from a lower resolution dataset.
-The computational cost is lower, therefore, statistical methods might still be used to fill the gap in the next decades until the computational power is sufficient.
-In addition, the use of stochastic approach is necessary due to the current limitation in parametrization of small scale processes (below the truncation scale) and the lack of coupling between resolved and parametrized scales (Sanchez et al., 2016).
+Moreover, climate projections at daily resolution for future precipitation and temperature from the EURO-CORDEX project are available at $1 \times 1$ km spatial resolution in Norway (Dyrrdal et al., 2018) and $12 \times 12$ km resolution in France (Jacob et al., 2014).
+Consequently, the use of such data by urban hydrologists to assess the resilience of GI solutions to face climate change is conditioned by the possibility to downscale them to a subhourly resolution.
+Downscaling includes two families of methods: dynamical downscaling and statistical downscaling (Benestad, 2016).
+Dynamical downscaling methods use physically based equations and are usually computationally expensive specially to generate high-resolution data.
+Statistical downscaling consists in improving the resolution of data based on statistical properties observed from a lower-resolution dataset.
+The computational cost is lower; therefore, statistical methods might still be used to fill the gap in the next decades until the computational power is sufficient for routine dynamical downscaling.
+In addition, the use of a stochastic approach is necessary due to the current limitation in parametrization of small-scale processes (below the truncation scale) and the lack of coupling between resolved and parameterized scales (Sanchez et al., 2016).